Louis Huth: Wealth

 Huth was a Director of The London Assurance for Fire, Life and Marine Assurance, although that seems to have been in a non-executive capacity, and he remained a partner in the firm founded by his father, although he was hardly ever involved in it operations following the death of his father.
 Huth was extremely wealthy, at his death in 1905 leaving an estate then valued at £341,000.

 Homes

 Huth and his wife, Helen Huth, lived in London at 28 Hertford Street, Mayfair.
 Between 1865 and 1869 Huth commissioned the architect Matthew Digby Wyatt to design Possingworth Park, Cross-in-Hand, Waldron, East Sussex, a red-brick neo-gothic mansion, built by the Uckfield firm of Alexander Cheadle.
 Possingworth served as Huth's country house.
-Apparently, it contained 'forty-two bedrooms with a wealth of oak panelling and huge, intricately carved stone fireplaces in lofty reception rooms with beautifully moulded and painted ceilings.
+Apparently, it contained 'forty-three bedrooms with a wealth of oak panelling and huge, intricately carved stone fireplaces in lofty reception rooms with beautifully moulded and painted ceilings.
 Squire Huth and his wife brought to Possingworth the graciousness of the Victorian age, holding elegant dinner parties and lavish dances and balls.'
 Huth was very generous to the local community near Possingworth, providing a range of social benefits and paying for certain improvements to and objects for the church.